apache/pekko-grpc/docs/src/main/paradox/server/akka-http.md

 The method takes three parameters.

 1. A function that takes a @apidoc[RequestContext] and returns a service implementation.
 This gives us the opportunity to use the context in the implementation.
 If we don't need it, we can just ignore the context and return a fixed implementation.
-2. A function that takes an @apidoc[ActorSystem] and returns a partial function from Throwable to gRPC @apidoc[Trailers].
+2. A function that takes an `ActorSystem` and returns a partial function from Throwable to gRPC `Trailers`.
 3. A function that takes the service implementation and an error handler and returns a request handler (a function from @apidoc[HttpRequest] to a @scala[`Future`]@java[`CompletionStage`] of @apidoc[HttpResponse]).

 The method first uses an existing directive to log requests and results.